Invention for Innovation - Product Development Award Supporting Information for Applicants

 3.1 Clinical need, health economic case and impact on the NHS and patients

 The proposed research must be highly relevant to the needs and healthcare priorities of the NHS.
-A clear case has to be made how the proposed device, technology or therapy might influence clinical practice.
+A clear case has to be made how the proposed technology might influence clinical practice.
 The clinical need and advantages over the current gold standard and any constraints in adoption must be clearly articulated.
-Evidence must be presented that a novel technology, a novel intervention or a novel clinically adopted technology will be the ultimate output of the project, delivering a clear benefit to patients and/or practice within the NHS.
+Evidence must be presented that a novel technology will be the ultimate output of the project, delivering a clear benefit to patients and/or practice within the NHS.

 3.2 Level of innovation

-Applicants must demonstrate how the proposed device, technology or intervention presents a significant level of innovation, providing an advance over currently commercially available products.
+Applicants must demonstrate how the proposed technology presents a significant level of innovation, providing an advance over currently commercially available products.
 The application must contain an explanation of how adoption of the technology would change clinical practice and how the project will generate data to drive adoption.

 3.3 Case for further development based on work to date and evidence from the literature

 Applicants will need to provide evidence to support the case for further development.
-Applicants are encouraged to provide details of key data generated in prior studies and that support the project in the appendix of the application form, and any claims or assertions made about the technology in the Case for Support section, including the plain English summary, must have references provided.
+Applicants are encouraged to provide details of key data generated in prior studies and that support the project in the appendix of the application form, and any claims or assertions made about the technology, including within the plain English summary, must have references provided.

 3.4 Quality of the project plan, including the technological content and risk mitigation strategy